MohammedAzarudeen1/jobai/QUICKSTART.md

 - **MongoDB connection errors**: Check your connection string and ensure your IP is whitelisted
 - **Cloudinary upload fails**: Verify your API credentials in `.env.local`
 - **Groq AI not working**: Check your API key or the app will use template-based generation
+- **Google Generative AI model not found**: The app automatically tries `gemini-2.5-flash`, `gemini-2.5-pro`, `gemini-1.5-flash-latest`, and `gemini-1.5-flash` in order.
+If none are available for your account/region, check [Google AI Studio](https://aistudio.google.com/) for available models and your API key status.
 - **Email not sending**: Check your SMTP settings and ensure you're using an App Password for Gmail
 - **Resume upload fails**: Ensure the file is a PDF and under 10MB
+- **PDF parsing fails**: Falls back to local parser if Gemini is unavailable; ensure your resume PDF is readable